-- Proposals should identify any changes to vessel activity and provide an estimate of the annual increase in indirect gas emmissions.
-Any changes in distances between ports should also be recorded and/or the quantity of fuel used per annum.
+- Proposals should identify any changes to vessel activity and provide an estimate of the annual increase in indirect gas emissions This could be achieved through keeping a record of any additional distance travelled and any extra fuel used on these journeys.

 - Applicants and public authorities can refer to the Department of Business, Energy and Industrial Strategy 'Guidance on carbon neutrality', for more information on how to define emmissions.

-- Public authorities should consider the best available advice when making a decision, such as Internal Maritime Organisation, Chamber of Shipping and/or Marine and Coastguard Agency.
+- Public authorities should consider the best available advice when making a decision, such as International Maritime Organization, Chamber of Shipping and/or Marine and Coastguard Agency.